Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme-polish.txt

 ~~~~~~~

 2.4
+- Added new creature animation for Flesh Golems
 - Added option of listing learned golem types to construction dialog
 - Worked around an issue of not having a weapon equipped after being released from Imprisonment
 - Fixed bug which removed yellow tint from enemy brain golems after death